JanssenProject/jans/docs/casa/developer/overview.md

 Do as many changes as needed to your page.
 Then pick another page to alter and feed your `Override templates` accordingly.
 Repeat until your are done.
 Recall there is no need to restart `jans-auth` or `casa`.

 In some cases, the original look-and-feel may be satisfying but it's the text content what you would like to change.
 Agama engine supports localization and internationalization as explained [here](../../janssen-server/developer/agama/advanced-usages.md#localization-and-internationalization) so you can supply  translated messages in your own project and make templates use those.
 Note Casa is only bundled with a set of "default" labels out-of-the box and thus pages don't change content regardless of browser's language or location.
-By overriding templates and providing labels in several languages, you can achieve full localization/internationalization in authentication flow UI.
+By overriding templates and providing labels in several languages, you can achieve full localization/internationalization in the authentication UI.

 ### Support more authentication methods